clearlinux/clear-linux-documentation/source/guides/clear/performance.rst

 	.. note::
 		Source code may come with software build systems that override these values.
 This will cause a difference in expected flags.
-		The |CL| autospec tooling will ignore these overrides, but a manual build won't.
+		The |CL| autospec tooling will attempt to ignore these overrides, but the build system may still need patching.
+A manual build will not ignore the build system override values if they exist.

 Global flags
 	Compiler flags applied at a global level for all packages.
 The |CL| RPM